HuaArthur/Ai-learning/README.md

 * Matplotlib: With this library, you can create compelling visualizations to represent your data or training results.
 Visualization is crucial for machine learning projects.

+* update--opencv:a powerful tool to process images and videos.

 # Machine Learning Basics

-* Supervised Learning

   After learning the basics of these libraries, I explored online resources for machine learning and decided   to take a course by Andrew Ng on Coursera, named "Machine Learning Specialization."
-It contains three individual courses, and I focused most of my attention on the first one, which covers supervised learning, specifically regression and classification.
+It contains three
+  individual courses, and I focused most of my attention on the first one, which covers supervised learning,   specifically regression and classification.

-* Deep Learning
+# Deep Learning

 Deep learning is essentially a subdomain of supervised learning, but I list it separately because it's both the most challenging and the most intriguing part I've encountered.
 Initially, I decided to bypass the core concepts and jump straight into using PyTorch for deep learning.
 However, without a foundation in the underlying principles, I couldn't effectively utilize those libraries.
 As a result, I enrolled in a series of four courses on Coursera, named "Deep Learning Specialization."

+* Project1--Cat Recognition

+  After completing my first course, I develop a project to test my deep learning skills, and more
+  importantly, my data collection and processing skills.
+I name the project "Cat Recognition".
+During my project, I proceed to learn another labrary--opencv.